 - 3 tbsp very soft butter (not melted)

 - In a small bowl, sift or whisk together flour, sugar, baking powder, and salt.
 Set aside.

 - Heat large nonstick skillet over medium low to medium heat.
-Greasing the pan is not necessary as the butter in the batter will melt and help the pancakes to not stick.
+Greasing the pan is not necessary.

-- When skillet is heated, using large cookie scoop or large spoon or ladle, scoop batter onto skillet, 3-4 pancakes at a time.
+- When skillet is heated, using a ladle or large cookie scoop or spoon, scoop batter onto skillet, 3-4 pancakes at a time.
 Allow to cook for about 3 minutes on the first side before flipping over.
 Cook about 3 minutes on the second side before flipping over again to make sure inside of pancakes are completely cooked before removing from skillet.

 - Serve hot with softened butter and syrup or toppings of choice.
 Butter and peanut butter are my favorite!